singg4109/refactored-invention/README.md

 # refactored-invention
-Turn the things I had learnt and develop to my style on it
+Write codes with my style than I had learnt from other sites or lecture.
+Example: Data structure with template